Istanbul - The City That Spans Two Continents - Turkey

 This is my kind of food, cantina style:

 Why are the prices so low?
-Because you are not paying to he waited on, neither are there tablecloths.
+Because you are not paying to be waited on, nor are there tablecloths.

 South of the ferry terminals is a good place to walk, enjoy a picnic, watch the sunset if you time it right:

-When I walked to Kız Kulesi, I passed by Haydarpaşa station, I discovered this:
+When I walked to Kız Kulesi, I passed by Haydarpaşa station, and I discovered this:

 I had to Google it.
 Quite outstanding.

-In 2018 they started 'digging'.
-I can't believe they just built straight over it without having see it; savages!
+In 2018, they started 'digging'.
+I can't believe they just built straight over it without having seen it; savages!

-In 2018 they started 'digging'.
-I can't believe they just built straight over it without having see it; savages!
+In 2018, they started 'digging'.
+I can't believe they just built straight over it without having seen it; savages!